BIO-RSG/PhytoFit/README.md

 5. Download this repository one of two ways:

 - Code --> Download ZIP
-- Using git (this will make it easier to download updates in the future): Open git bash terminal, navigate to the folder where you want to download the repository, and type: `git clone https://github.com/BIO-RSG/PhytoFit.git`
+- Using git (this will make it easier to download updates in the future, by simply using the `git pull` command): Open git bash terminal, navigate to the folder where you want to download the repository, and type: `git clone https://github.com/BIO-RSG/PhytoFit.git`

+6. Download the datasets of your choice, in one of two ways:

+- Manually download from the ftp server where they're stored: `ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit_datasets/`
+- Run `download_data.R` and follow the prompts to download a dataset from the ftp server, or update existing datasets if you have already downloaded them.

+**WARNINGS:**
+- Data files will be downloaded to `data/atlantic` or `data/pacific` subfolders - Do NOT move them from there or the app will not be able to read them.
+- If possible, please keep the data files if you intend to use them in the future, rather than re-downloading them later, to avoid excessive traffic on the ftp server.

 ## Running